SpatLyu/GCMC_IJGIS/README.md

 ## 5. Notes

 * **Intermediate `.rds` files** are included to allow faster reproduction.
 Running the full workflow scripts will regenerate them from raw data.
-* **Tables and metrics** reported in Sections 3–4 of the manuscript are computed automatically in the workflow scripts and saved as `.xlsx` files.
+* **Metrics** reported in Sections 3–4 of the manuscript are computed automatically in the workflow scripts and saved as `.xlsx` files.
 * **All paths are relative**, so no manual modification is required.

----

-By following these instructions, reviewers and readers can reproduce **all figures (4–7) and reported metrics** in the manuscript **without modifying any code**.